ynot729/ebdeployall/README.md

       `ln -s /path/to/downloaded/edeployall /usr/local/bin/or/similar/ebdeployall`

 ### Usage
-After you do your eb init and your project is set up for `eb deploy` you can use `ebdeployall` and it will read all the enviroments on the application and deploy the default application version to all of them.
+After you do your eb init and your project is set up for `eb deploy` you can use `ebdeployall` and it will read all the environments on the application and deploy the default application version to all of them.
 It will do a dry run if the flag `--run` is not set which I recommend not using until everything looks good from the dry run.